Introduction to Anaconda¶

 For more news about Anaconda development and planned features you can follow our blog.

-(The following was contributed by David Cantrell <firstname.lastname@example.org> with some minor corrections and additions by Matt Wilson (formerly <email@example.com> and is probably 80% to 90% accurate.
+(The following was contributed by David Cantrell <firstname.lastname@example.org> with some minor corrections and additions by Matt Wilson (formerly <email@example.com>) and is probably 85% to 95% accurate.
 History is hard to keep track of, but this is what I can recall being both in the industry at the time but not at Red Hat.)

-So the anaconda code base that we all started with began in 1999 or so, but it was not the original installer used by Red Hat Linux.
+So the Anaconda code base that we all started with began in 1999 or so, but it was not the original installer used by Red Hat Linux.
 Like many distributions at the time, the installation process was hand crafted and consisted of a series of steps executed by a collection of different programs and tools (shell scripts or Perl scripts or custom programs and so on).
 The original source code for the installer was shipped on the CD, and you can find it in the Red Hat Linux download archives up until the 6.0 release.

 Caldera was founded by former Novell employees and the focus was on business customers.
 Red Hat was still just trying to make a general purpose system and the industry as a whole tended to view the main competitor to Linux as Windows.
 Caldera was trying to make an enterprise operating system.
 The late 1990s saw the first dedicated Linux trade shows.
 No longer did Linux companies go to COMDEX or Windows World.
 We now had the LinuxWorld Conference and Expo.
 And I was at the first one.
 And the second, and third, … all the way until LWCE stopped being an event.
 Companies were using LWCE to drop huge product announcements.
 Well Caldera had an announcement at one of these events.